AHaliq/socketserver/README.md

 A UNIX TCP socket client/server that manages socket connections and facilitates sending byte arrays through them.

+The program is called `ocs` which stands for OCaml sockets.

 # Design

 The main process on init starts a new thread and then goes blocking awaiting user input.
 The thread however will call non blocking `recv()` on all sockets until main process sets exit flag to true.